dawspa/My-Reads/README.md

   ```
 * Keep UI and URL in sync
   ```
-  ├── Leveraged <BrowserRouter /> from react-router-dom to record the state of the page when left ├──
+  ├── Leveraged <BrowserRouter /> from react-router-dom to render the UI based on its URL instead of the state ├──
   └──
   ```